Ethnic groups in Finland: Karelians

-Sami
+Sámi

-The Sami are related to the Finns, and each people speaks a non-Indo-European language belonging to the Uralic family of languages.
-Once present throughout the country, the Sami gradually moved northward under the pressure of the advancing Finns.
-As they were a nomadic people in a sparsely settled land, the Sami were always able to find new and open territory in which to follow their traditional activities of hunting, fishing, and slash-and-burn agriculture.
-By the 16th century, most Sami lived in the northern half of the country, and it was during this period that they converted to Christianity.
+The Sámi are related to the Finns, and each people speaks a non-Indo-European language belonging to the Uralic family of languages.
+Once present throughout the country, the Sámi gradually moved northward under the pressure of the advancing Finns.
+As they were a nomadic people in a sparsely settled land, the Sámi were always able to find new and open territory in which to follow their traditional activities of hunting, fishing, and slash-and-burn agriculture.
+By the 16th century, most Sámi lived in the northern half of the country, and it was during this period that they converted to Christianity.
 By the 19th century, most of them lived in the parts of Lapland that were still their home in the 1980s.
-The last major shift in Sami settlement was the migration westward of 600 Skolt Sami from the Petsamo region after it was ceded to the Soviet Union in 1944.
-A reminder of their eastern origin was their Orthodox faith; the remaining 85 percent of Finland's Sami were Lutheran.
+The last major shift in Sámi settlement was the migration westward of 600 Skolt Sámi from the Petsamo region after it was ceded to the Soviet Union in 1944.
+A reminder of their eastern origin was their Orthodox faith; the remaining 85 percent of Finland's Sámi were Lutheran.

-In 1988, about 90 percent of Finland's 4,400 Sami-speaking citizens lived in the municipalities of Enontekiö, Inari, and Utsjoki, and in the reindeer-herding area of Sodankylä.
-According to Finnish regulations, anyone who spoke one of the Sami languages, or who had a relative who was a Sami, was registered as a Sami in census records.
-Finnish Sami spoke three distinct Sami languages, but by the late 1980s perhaps only a minority actually had Sami as their first language.
-Sami children had the right to instruction in Sami, but there were few qualified instructors or textbooks available.
-One reason for the scarcity of written material in Sami is that the three Sami languages spoken in Finland made agreement on a common orthography difficult.
-Perhaps these shortcomings explained why a 1979 study found the educational level of Sami to be considerably lower than that of other Finns.
+In 1988, about 90 percent of Finland's 4,400 Sámi-speaking citizens lived in the municipalities of Enontekiö, Inari, and Utsjoki, and in the reindeer-herding area of Sodankylä.
+According to Finnish regulations, anyone who spoke one of the Sámi languages, or who had a relative who was a Sámi, was registered as a Sámi in census records.
+Finnish Sámi spoke three distinct Sámi languages, but by the late 1980s perhaps only a minority actually had Sámi as their first language.
+Sámi children had the right to instruction in Sámi, but there were few qualified instructors or textbooks available.
+One reason for the scarcity of written material in Sámi is that the three Sámi languages spoken in Finland made agreement on a common orthography difficult.
+Perhaps these shortcomings explained why a 1979 study found the educational level of Sámi to be considerably lower than that of other Finns.